honoxia/rally-eta/README.md

 ## 📊 Model Performance

+## ⚠️ Important Note – Model v1.0 Metrics

+The results below belong to the initial MVP model (v1.0) trained on a very small dataset (30 samples).

+As of v1.2, the system now includes **8,286 stage results (2023–2025)** collected via the new TOSFED scraper.
+A new model (v1.3) is being prepared, and updated performance metrics will replace these legacy numbers once training is complete.
 ### Current MVP Results (30 samples)

 | Split | Samples | MAE | MAPE | Status |